ScottyLabs/wdw/frontend/lab/index.md

 off, we have to understand what's actually going on.
 Nearly every action a user has with a page generates some sort of event.
-Even though an event might have a particular element from which it originated, the event it self propagates up through the DOM tree from that element to it's parent element all the way until it reaches the `<html>` tag.
-This is what's known as `bubbling`, because the event bubbles up the DOM.
+Even though an event might have a particular element from which it originated, the event it self propagates up through the DOM tree, from that element to it's parent element, all the way until it reaches the `<html>` tag.
+This is what's known as "bubbling", because the event bubbles up the DOM.

-Our particular event handler is listening on the button itself, whereas the form submission event is attached to the form element; we want to shut off the bubbling before it can get there.
-To do this, we can use the event argument `e` that will be passed into our `play` function.
-By calling `e.preventDefault()`, we can stop the "default" action (the event bubbling upwards) from occuring.
+Our particular event handler is listening on the button itself, whereas the form submission event is attached to the form element; we want to shut off the bubbling before it can get from the button to the form.
+To do this, we can use the argument `e`, which gives us information about the current event.
+We can stop the "default" action (i.e., the event bubbling upwards) from occurring by calling `e.preventDefault()`.

-Try adding this line and see what happens.
+Try adding [this line][diff-7] and see what happens.
 You should see that the `#args` form detaches and stays detached.
 If not, flag down a mentor!

-By now, you're probably starting to understand that there are a lot of idiosyncrasies in JavaScript who's solutions are not obvious.
-In cases like these, your best debugging tool is the ability to carefully describe what problem you're having and searching for it on Google.
+By now, you're probably starting to understand that there are a lot of idiosyncrasies in JavaScript whose solutions are not obvious.
+In cases like these, your best debugging tool is the ability to _carefully describe_ what problem you're having and searching for it on Google.
 At least when you're starting out, it's likely the problems you will experience will have relatively simple, though non-intuitive, solutions.
 Being able to Google effectively is invaluable in times like these.

 ## Step 8: Initialize the game's starting state

 __[diff for this step][diff-8]__, __[code at this step][step-8]__

 Now that we can accept the user's input with our form, we can actually